Pelvic Inflammatory Disease (PID)

 - Scarring in the ovaries, fallopian tubes, and uterus.
 Widespread scarring may lead to infertility (the inability to have a baby) and chronic pelvic pain.
 A teen girl or woman who has had PID multiple times has more of a chance of being infertile.

 - Ectopic pregnancy.
-If someone who has had PID does get pregnant, scarring of the fallopian tubes may cause the fertilized egg to implant in one of the fallopian tubes rather than in the uterus.
+If a girl who has had PID does get pregnant, scarring of the fallopian tubes may cause the fertilized egg to implant in one of the fallopian tubes rather than in the uterus.
 The fetus would then begin to develop in the tube, where there is no room for it to keep growing.
 This is called an ectopic pregnancy.
 An untreated ectopic pregnancy could cause the fallopian tube to burst suddenly, which might lead to life-threatening bleeding.

 - Tubo-ovarian abscess (TOA).
-A TOA is a collection of bacteria, pus, and fluid that occurs in the ovary and fallopian tube.
+A TOA is a collection of bacteria, pus, and fluid in the ovary and fallopian tube.
 Someone with a TOA often looks sick and has a fever and pain that makes it difficult to walk.
 The abscess will be treated in the hospital with antibiotics, and surgery may be needed to remove it.

 How Is PID Diagnosed and Treated?